srirampc/pwp/README.md

 1. Install ruby 1.9.2 with rvm

-2. Install node.js, npm and coffee-script (With Ubuntu, one can do apt-get install)
+2. Install node.js, npm and coffeescript/coffee-script (With Ubuntu, one can do apt-get install)

-3. Install python-pygments (apt-get works here too!)
+3. Install python-pygments: pip install Pygments (apt-get works here too!)

-4. Following gems are required to compile (bundle gems update should work!)
+4. Following gems are required to compile (bundle update should work!)

     gem update --system
     gem install nanoc